hpe-dev-incubator/hpe-dev-portal/content/blog/llm-agentic-tool-mesh-harnessing-agent-services-and-multi-agent-ai-for-next-level-gen-ai.md

 The **reasoning engine** orchestrates interactions between the LLM and various tools, enabling agents to seamlessly combine decision-making capabilities with tool-based actions.
 It extends the chat capabilities by managing the dynamic integration of tools with the LLM, allowing for real-time decision-making and task execution.

-Key Features:
+Key features:

 * **Tool orchestration**: Coordinates between the LLM and tools, deciding which tools to invoke based on context and user input.
 * **Memory management**: Handles storage and retrieval of relevant memory for ongoing tasks or conversations.
-* **Dynamic configuration**: Allows users to adjust the Reasoning Engine's behavior dynamically, tailoring interactions between LLMs and tools.
+* **Dynamic configuration**: Allows users to adjust the reasoning engine's behavior dynamically, tailoring interactions between LLMs and tools.

 ![](/img/reasoning.png)